yassinkortam/hack_2022/README.md

 ## Introduction

 The goal of this hackathon was to create a steerable rover with a robotic arm that can be controlled via bluetooth.
 This project was completed in 3 days.
+Note that the code has been edited since the end of the competition, and is currently being improved.

 https://etransfercenter.seas.ucla.edu/hack-2022/